 Hours of operation 05:30-23:30 daily

-On arrival to the China Airlines Lounge, there was a team of four staff ready to welcome us into the lounge.
+On arrival, there was a team of four staff ready to welcome us into the lounge.
 The entrance to the lounge while minimalistic was very classy.

 The entrance lead to a long hallway with several seating rooms on either side and a business center.
 While the hallway appeared to be something you may see leading to a dungeon, it was still very well designed.